Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Commonly used second-line agents include:

-Docetaxel (Taxotere).Docetaxel is the drug of choice for cancers that do not respond to initial chemotherapy.
-Studies have reported that it achieves longer survival times than supportive care alone.
-It is usually given every 21 days.
+Docetaxel (Taxotere).Docetaxel is usually given every 21 days.
 This regimen causes more side effects than pemetrexed, the newer second-line drug.
 Weekly doses of docetaxel are effective and less toxic than the 3-week schedule.
 It is not clear if the weekly schedule achieves survival rates comparable to those of pemetrexed.

 Pemetrexed (Alimta).Pemetrexed, a first-line treatment of nonsquamous NSCLC in combination with cisplatin, is also approved as a single second-line treatment of the same type of cancer.
-Some research suggests that it is as effective as docetaxel.
-It is less toxic than docetaxel when docetaxel is given every 21 days, but not when it is given weekly.
+It is less toxic than docetaxel.

-- Gefitinib (Iressa) has limited approval as a second-line therapy for NSCLC.
-It has shown promise in patients with EGFR gene involvement.
+- Gefitinib (Iressa) has also shown promise in patients with EGFR gene involvement.

 Combinations of Chemotherapy with Surgery, Radiation Therapy, or Both